 Corporate and public transparency

-Projects in this area include developing software platforms for empowering citizens to exercise their rights to data protection and access requests, and analyzing the systems, policies, and practices of telecommunication and Internet companies as it pertains to the handling and sharing of customer data.
-We are especially interested in tracking state SIGINT practices, in Canada and abroad, as revealed by the Snowden disclosures and other sources of information.
+Projects in this area include those analyzing the systems, policies, and practices of telecommunication and Internet companies as it pertains to the handling and sharing of customer data.
+We are also interested in state regulation of the internet, social media, and telecommunications firms, especially around national security related topics.
 I am presently supervising PhD students in political science who are exploring the impact of the Snowden disclosures on SIGINT practices, and the norms governing intelligence sharing among the FVEYs.
-We are also presently developing out and expanding research on the Access My Info project to several jurisdictions outside North America, offering the first opportunity to analyze primary data on corporate data handling and sharing practices that arises from user requests.

 Examples: